A scene is a unit of storytelling. It incorporates all major elements: action, character, setting, inner story, voice, narrative thrust.

 “Mom!
 Focus!” — HOUSE RULES ~ Jodi Picoult.

-In this opening scene we are introduced to a mom and her son Jacob.
 Through believable dialogue we learn that Jacob likes to analyze crime scenes to the point he creates his own and forces his mother to play along.
-The relationship between mother and son is endearing and humorous and relatable enough that readers are pulled in and engaged.
 We want to see what will happen to this relationship as it is clearly the focus of the story.

 How to create a scene where things happen!